AnasBarakat01/Best-Scenario-of-SignUp-LogIn/README.md

 I wanna discuss 3 columns in this table.
 a) "activated" : "0" -> meaning this account is not activated yet (default value).
 "1" -> this account is activated.
-b) "activation_code" : here I put the activation code we created for this user, so that when user press the activation link I compare the activation code stored in the database with the one came from user.
+b) "activation_code" : here I put the activation code created for this user, so that when user press the activation link I compare the activation code stored in the database with the one came from user.
 c) "activation_expiry" : the activation code is valid only for one day.